Why South Australia for copper?

 - ability to form alloys with other metals such as brass (zinc), bronze (tin) and cupronickel (nickel).

 The demand for copper is forecast to increase substantially to supply the materials required for the global energy transition.
 Copper is predominantly used for copper wire in building construction, electronics and transportation equipment.
-Copper is also an integral part of the rapidly expanding Electric Vehicle (EV) and Renewable Energy industries.
+Copper is also an integral part of the rapidly expanding electric vehicle and renewable energy industries.

 Copper can occur naturally in its pure state (native copper) but is principally mined as sulphide minerals chalcopyrite (CuFeS2), chalcocite (Cu2S) and bornite (Cu5FeS4).
 The main oxidised ores are the copper oxide, cuprite (Cu2O), and the carbonate minerals azurite (Cu3(CO3)2(OH)2) and malachite (Cu2CO3(OH)2).